-This work comprehensively investigated the cellular uptake of four CdSe/ZnS QDs and induced physiological responses in P. chrysosporium via ICP-OES, confocal laser scanning microscopy, and the analyses of MDA content, O2- level, SOD activity, CAT activity and GSH level.
-According to the results of ICP-OES, we found that negatively charged CdSe/ZnS QDs with small size were more easily taken in by P. chrysosporium than large ones.
+This work comprehensively investigated the cellular uptake and induced physiological responses of four CdSe/ZnS QDs in P. chrysosporium via using ICP-OES, confocal laser scanning microscopy, and the analyses of MDA content, O_2^- level, SQD activity, CAT activity and GSH level.
+According to the measurement of ICP-OES, we found that negative charged CdSe/ZnS QDs with small size were more easily taken in by P. chrysosporium than large ones.
 Meanwhile, four CdSe/ZnS QDs accumulated largely in the hyphae and caused oxidative stress to P. chrysosporium in the tested concentration range.
-The MDA content, O2- level, SOD activity, CAT activity and GSH level analysis results showed that CdSe/ZnS QDs with small size were more cytotoxic than CdSe/ZnS QDs with large size, and small negatively charged CdSe/ZnS QDs resulted in greater cytotoxicity than large negatively charged CdSe/ZnS QDs.
+MDA content, O_2^- level, SOD activity, CAT activity and GSH level analysis results showed that CdSe/ZnS QDs with small size were more cytotoxic than CdSe/ZnS QDs with large size, and small negative charged CdSe/ZnS QDs resulted in greater cytotoxicity than large negative charged CdSe/ZnS QDs.
 Further studies are urgently necessary to elucidate the underlying toxicity mechanism, which will eventually be used to prevent the adverse impacts of QDs in clinical application.